-- Applies to additional coverage only.
+- Crops with a contract change date of 11/30/17 or later use 18-BR Common Crop Insurance Policy-Basic Provisions.

-- Tolerance for APH field reviews.
+- 1 Applies to additional coverage only.

-WU(s) are available if the insured
+- 2 Reserved.

 - WU(s) are available if the insured has a Revenue Protection plan of insurance policy or a Revenue Protection with Harvest Price Exclusion plan of insurance policy in effect, unless prohibited by the SP.
 WU are only available for "Yield Protection" if allowed by the SP.

 - 4 Requires insured's signature, refer to Actuarial Documents.

-- See Malting Barley Price & Quality Endorsement on the Option and Endorsement in Table below.
+- 5 See Malting Barley Price & Quality Endorsement on the Option and Endorsement in Table below.

 - 6 OUs only by non-contiguous land.

 - 7 EU(s) if allowed in the SP.

 - 8 Refer to CP for limitation.

 - 9 OU allowed by type, if on SP.

 - 10 BUs by share/plant/type.

 - 11 OUs by varietal group if on SP.

 - 12 Unless limited by CP or SP.

 - 13 Replanting is not available for Rye.

 - 14 Not available for fall planted types with only fall final planting date.

-- Endorsement attaches to specific crop policies or endorsements when CAT coverage is selected by insured.
+- 15 Endorsement attaches to specific crop policies or endorsements when CAT coverage is selected by insured.

 - 16 OUs available if allowed by SP.

-- OUs by irrigated and non-irrigated practice are not applicable.
+- 17 OUs by irrigated and non-irrigated practice are not applicable.

 - 18 OUs by non-contiguous land and type.

 - 19 WUs allowed if on SP.